Dates available Nov.-April, 2014 *book well in advance, last minute requests welcome no guarantee

 All the ski touring venues in this section are located with-in an hour drive from Nelson.
 Depending on your preferences and the ski touring area you are interested-in, suitable accommodation can be found in Nelson, Rossland, Kaslo & New Denver.

-You will be meeting with your guide the evening before the trip starts for a final gear check.
+You will be meeting with your guide the evening before the trip starts or morning of, for a final gear check.
 We will go over last minute changes (weather & avalanche conditions) and logistic for the following day(s).
 We will also sign a liability waiver.

 - Pre-trip planning support

 - Fully certified IFMGA guide service

 - Group safety equipment (communication device, rescue kit, first aid supplies, GPS, maps)

 - Personal ski touring boots, skis, skins or snow board set up

 - personal avalanche safety equipment *SMG rentals available $25/day for beacon ($15), shovel ($5) & probe ($5)